syncfusion-content/uwp-docs/uwp/sfdatetimecombo/Overview.md

 ---
 layout: post
 title: Overview of SfDateTimeCombo control | UWP | Syncfusion
-description: Overview section of SfDateTimeCombo control for UWP platform provides details about its essential features
+description: SfDateTimeCombo control displays the date or time in a separate DateTimeItem drop-down list which can be edited.
 platform: uwp
 control: SfDateTimeCombo
 documentation: ug